MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 ### Start a Remote Desktop connection

 1. Tap the Remote Desktop connection to start the session.
 2. If you are asked to verify the certificate for the remote desktop, tap **Connect**.
-You can also select **Don’t ask me again for connections to this computer** to always accept the certificate.
+You can also select **Don't ask me again for connections to this computer** to always accept the certificate.

 ### Manage global app settings